 “Peter?”
 Eun asked softly.

-His eyes steeled over.
 “Let’s do it.”

-[Good.]
+[I’m good.]
 Kora appeared as a monolithic, obsidian face—kinda like an Easter Island statue.
 A second later, she morphed into a gleaming katana.

 A circuitry-threaded key.